RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ## Prepare Log File Directories

-Umm...
 Valkey seems using Redis's selinux settings.

 Create directories for logging, and modify their security attributes.
 Valkey requires "redis_log_t" to write its logs, and logrotate